 Your third molars are more commonly called “wisdom teeth.”
 Usually appearing in the late teens or early twenties, third molars often lack the proper space in the jaw to erupt fully or even at all.
 This common condition is called impaction.
 When any tooth lacks the space to come through or simply develops in the wrong place of your jaw and becomes impacted, problems can arise.
 Primarily, damage to adjacent teeth and crowding occur.
 Ask our dental staff for more information regarding tooth extractions if you feel you may need one.

 Orthodontics are used to straighten upper and lower teeth and to correct bite.
 Correcting the problem can create a nice-looking smile, but more important, orthodontic treatment results in a healthier mouth.
 That’s because crowded and crooked teeth make routine cleanings more difficult, which leads to tooth decay and gum disease.
-Ask for an orthodontic consultation to determine if you or your child is a candidate for orthodontics.
+Ask for an orthodontic consultation to determine if your child is a candidate for orthodontics.

 Everyone loves a brighter whiter smile.
 We offer a variety of products to help achieve that whiter brighter smile.
 We have an in-office bleaching and a take-home bleaching.
 Contact our dentist before starting any teeth whitening.

 If children are afraid of the dentist or anxious about a dental procedure, we can use sedation to help calm them.
 The degree of sedation may depend on the patient’s age, the level of their anxiety, and whether behavior issues are involved.
 We can discuss our various options with you at your visit.